logo2

 50. anonymous.
 (1896, Jun 19).
 The Eagle Drug Store.
 The Copper Country Evening News (Calumet, MI). p.
 4.

 51. anonymous.
 (1912, Nov 25).
-Closing Out Sale.
+Closing out sale.
 The Calumet News (Calumet, MI). p.
 7.

 52. anonymous.
-(1891, Apr 03). untitled.
-The Calumet and Red Jacket News (Calumet, MI). p.
+(1912, Jul 27).
+City Drug Store sold.
+The Calumet News (Calumet, MI). p.
 3.

 53. anonymous.
 (1891, Aug 28). untitled.
 The Calumet and Red Jacket News (Calumet, MI). p.
 3.